 Inheritance Tax can be a significant reduction in the monies received by your intended beneficiaries on death.

 After a comprehensive review of a client’s financial circumstances, the following courses of action could be actioned to help mitigate Inheritance Tax:

 Although pension death benefits are broadly exempt from IHT, if they are passed to your survivor they will form part of their estate.

 We offer solutions which allow your survivor access to your death benefits without them forming part of their estate.

-We have a service, in conjunction with four leading law firms, which is designed to provide a wide range of differing legal services covering Inheritance Tax, Matrimonial Issues and general tax planning.
+As a Partner Practice of St. James’s Place, we have access to a service, in conjunction with four leading law firms, which is designed to provide a wide range of differing legal services covering Inheritance Tax, Matrimonial Issues and general tax planning.